awsdocs/aws-config-developer-guide/doc_source/aws-config-managed-rules-cloudformation-templates.md

 # Creating AWS Config Managed Rules With AWS CloudFormation Templates<a name="aws-config-managed-rules-cloudformation-templates"></a>

+**Important**
+You must first create and start the AWS Config configuration recorder in order to create AWS Config managed rules with AWS CloudFormation\.
+For more information, see [Managing the Configuration Recorder](https://docs.aws.amazon.com/config/latest/developerguide/stop-start-recorder.html)\.

 For supported AWS Config managed rules, you can use the AWS CloudFormation templates to create the rule for your account or update an existing AWS CloudFormation stack\.
 A stack is a collection of related resources that you provision and update as a single unit\.
 When you launch a stack with a template, the AWS Config managed rule is created for you\.
 The templates create only the rule, and don't create additional AWS resources\.

 **Note**